Schema authoring guide

 ) and it will be visible in several places in terminal output.

-You’ll also use it as a reference to the service when services need to reference each other in their configuration, like when picking config (see next section).
+You’ll also use it when services need to point to each other in their configuration, like when using pick

 Defining config items